How high-tech robotic surfboards could change our understanding of the Gulf Stream

 The challenges of collecting data from the Gulf Stream motivated Saildrone to work with partners to explore the current’s role in the sequestration and release of CO2.
 They’re partnering with NOAA, along with Palter, to analyze the findings once obtained.

-“We need a more accurate global carbon budget, and missions like this one will support that and help test our assumptions,” said Miglarese.
+“We need a more accurate global carbon budget, and missions like this one will support that and help test our assumptions,” Miglarese said.

 With the help of a roughly $1 million investment from Google, Saildrone will be launching a half dozen of its drones to roam the North Atlantic.
-The company has three sizes of drones and is choosing its 23-foot-long Explorer model for this mission.
+The company has three sizes of drones and is choosing its 23-foot Explorer model for this mission.

-The drones resemble enormous surfboards with fins, and have a 16-foot sail on top that is used as a mast for weather instruments, solar panels and a camera.
+The drones resemble enormous surfboards with fins and have a 16-foot sail on top that is used as a mast for weather instruments, solar panels and a camera.
 It can travel at speeds of three knots on missions lasting up to a year at a time.

 The drones are powered by sunlight and wind and wirelessly transmit compressed data back to shore.
-Some Saildrones are equipped to monitor populations of shark and other fish and algae.
+Some Saildrones are equipped to monitor populations of sharks and other fish and algae.

 The design builds upon the last iteration of the Saildrone Explorer, which was used in Palter’s 2019 study.
 During that mission, a strong gust of wind tore the wing from the Saildrone — but that didn’t halt the project.

 “The wing ripped in half, but the drone continued to operate for about 10 days,” said Miglarese.
 “They got more data than they’ve ever gotten before.
-After that mission, Richard, [an engineer], redesigned the wing.
+After that mission, Richard, [Saildrone’s CEO], redesigned the wing.
 Now they are meant specifically for this work.”

-The new “hurricane wings” will be added to Saildrones that NOAA will place in the tropics during hurricane season as part of a later project.
+The new “hurricane wings” will be added to Saildrones that the National Oceanic and Atmospheric Administration will place in the tropics during hurricane season as part of a later project.

 Saildrone’s latest endeavor will investigate more than just dissolved carbon concentration.
 The drones will collect weather and water temperature data in a part of the Atlantic largely bereft of weather buoys.
 That could prove enormously beneficial in improving the accuracy of weather forecasts.

 The European Centre for Medium-range Weather Forecasts, or ECMWF, hosts the most powerful weather model in the world and is often considered the most accurate.
-They hope that data provided by the Saildrones will improve forecasts made for Europe.
+It hopes that data provided by the Saildrones will improve forecasts made for Europe.

-“We will ingest some of the data from the Saildrones, but not all,” wrote Philip Browne, a data scientist at the ECMWF, in an email.
+“We will ingest some of the data from the Saildrones, but not all,” Philip Browne, a data scientist at the ECMWF, wrote in an email.
 “In particular we will use the surface pressure data operationally, and that will go straight into the weather forecasts we produce.”

 That could bring model improvements as soon as the data starts flowing.

-Ocean current data from the Gulf Stream will be vetted and used only internally at first, since scientists at ECMWF need to make sure the data is processed and handled by computers correctly.
+Ocean current data from the Gulf Stream will be vetted and used only internally at first because scientists at the ECMWF need to make sure the data is processed and handled by computers correctly.

-“The many other sensors and observation types carried by the Saildrones have different routes into the system,” said Browne.
+“The many other sensors and observation types carried by the Saildrones have different routes into the system,” Browne said.
 “For example, the sea surface temperature measurements will end up in our forecasts.”

 He explained that sea surface data is first taken in by the United Kingdom Met Office, which produces a global sea surface temperature analysis, which is fed into the ECMWF model.

-“The data should be available for all weather centres to use if they can,” said Browne.
+“The data should be available for all weather centres to use if they can,” Browne wrote.

-In the meantime, Miglarese is excited for what’s ahead for Saildrone and is already looking to the rollout of their biggest model yet — the Saildrone Surveyor.
+In the meantime, Miglarese said she is excited for what’s ahead for Saildrone and is looking to the rollout of its biggest model yet — the Saildrone Surveyor.

-“We just launched a 72-foot drone that does bathymetric measurements,” said Miglarese.
+“We just launched a 72-foot drone that does bathymetric measurements,” she said.
 Bathymetry describes the shape, depth and topographic features of the sea floor.
 “It’s a big vessel.
 It’s pushing a lot of power.”